LWFlouisa/contrastive_keywords/README.md

 # contrastive_keywords
 A proposal for contrastive language for declarative and procedural programming.

-## But, in this context, would be an alternative to elsif in this case.
+## Contrastive Ruby
+But in this context would replace elsif but used only once.
+But can be extended with But if.

+That would point to a specific string in a Yoda conditional.

 ~~~ruby
 the_fruit = "green apple"